-The Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) is Australia’s key environmental legislation, designed to regulate activities that may significantly impact on environmental values we consider to be of national importance.
+The Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) is Australia’s key environmental legislation, tasked with regulating activities that may significantly impact on environmental values we consider to be of national importance.

 These environmental values include our native fauna and flora species, places such as spring-dependent communities in the Great Artesian Basin, world heritage areas, national parks and marine parks (including the Great Barrier Reef Marine Park), Ramsar wetlands, national heritage places, migratory species and water resources.